MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 4. Click **Export to Excel**.

 #### Audit history
-You can take screenshots of the audit history from within the adminisration center.
+You can take screenshots of the audit history from within the administration center.

 From the [Power Apps Admin center](https://admin.powerapps.com/), do the following: